Australian Foundation Investment Co. Updates on Share Buy-Back

 Australian Foundation Investment Co.
 Ltd. (AU:AFI) has released an update.

-Australian Foundation Investment Co.
-Ltd. has announced a daily update on its ongoing buy-back program, with 41,241 ordinary shares repurchased on the previous day.
-This strategic move is part of their larger effort to enhance shareholder value by reducing the total number of shares available in the market.
+Australian Foundation Investment Company Limited has announced an update on its ongoing share buy-back program, with over 1 million securities repurchased, including 237,416 on the last trading day.
+This strategic move is part of the company’s efforts to enhance shareholder value and manage its capital effectively.

 For further insights into AU:AFI stock, check out TipRanks’ Stock Analysis page.